AzureKn1ght/philosopher/README.md

-# philosopher
+# The Philosopher

 This is my Tradingview Algo that I made.

-This is
+This is the version that I am willing to share publicly.
+Future updates will only be private.